-- What do they want to get from your presentation? (their benefit from attending)
+- What do they want to get from your business presentation? (their benefit from attending)

-Asking questions like this, will focus you on what actually needs to be delivered.
-Once you collect data about your audience, you are ready to summarize your findings and select the structure, content and design that is best suited to your particular audience.
+Asking questions like this will focus you on what actually needs to be delivered.
+Once you collect data about your target audience, you are ready to summarize your findings and select the structure, content, and slide design that is best suited to your particular audience.

-To summarize, each business presentation should have it’s design and content, tailored specifically to the type of audience.
-For example: A business pitch to investors clearly needs to highlight the problem you are trying to solve, and how your innovation will address the problem.
+To summarize, each business presentation should have its design and content, tailored specifically to the type of target audience.
+For example, a business pitch to investors clearly needs to highlight the problem you are trying to solve, and how your innovation will address the problem.
 Given limited attention span of investors, it needs to be short and to the point.

-Click on the link to find a few examples of Pitch Deck PowerPoint templates which keeps audience (Investor) in mind.
+Click on the link to find a few examples of Pitch Deck templates that keep the audience (Investor) in mind.

 - Once you are clear about this, decide and write the exact message, you want the audience to take back with them.

-- Next, write down your talking points, arrange them, and then split them in PowerPoint slides, to create the outline of the presentation content.
-Make sure you keep in mind the first check, The Audience, while creating the content and outline.
+- Next, write down your talking points, arrange them, and then split them in PowerPoint slides, to create the outline of the powerpoint presentation content.
+Make sure you keep in mind the first check, The Audience while creating the content and outline.

-This check corresponds to the environment in which you are giving the presentation.
-The place of presentation affects the design heavily.
-The design you make on your personal screen, might look totally different in the place you are presenting in.
-The screen size, projector quality, aspect ratio, sound quality, size of the room, lighting in the room etc. are all factors that affect how your presentation looks to your audience.
+This check corresponds to the environment in which you are giving the business presentation.
+The place of presentation affects the presentation design heavily.
+The powerpoint slide design you make on your personal screen might look totally different in the place you are presenting in.
+The screen size, projector quality, aspect ratio, sound quality, size of the room, lighting in the room, etc. are all factors that affect how your business presentation looks to your audience.

 - Never use red text.
-When projected, red text becomes really bright and illegible, and puts strain on the eyes.
+When projected, the red text becomes really bright and illegible and puts a strain on the eyes.

 - Always use a classic typeface.
 Ditch the fancy fonts, as mostly they cause the audience to work hard in reading the text.
 Google Fonts is a great way to test fonts.

-- Do not use bright blue and bright red in the same slide.
+- Do not use bright blue and bright red on the same powerpoint slide.
 It strains the eyes.
 Similarly, bright red and bright green together are also a bad idea, as it is the most common type of color blindness.

-- Don’t overload individual slides too much.
+- Don’t overload individual powerpoint slides too much.
 It will definitely appear messy and incomprehensible.

 - Pretend as if WordArt and ClipArt features do not exist in PowerPoint.

-Below is the example of poorly designed Presentation w.r.t the environment for which it has been prepared.
+Below is the example of a poorly designed business presentation w.r.t the environment for which it has been prepared.

-Even if you have text – heavy slides, you can still make them look visually amazing.
-Read the article on hacks on converting dull bullet points into great looking slides.
+Even if you have text-heavy powerpoint slides, you can still make them look visually amazing.
+Read the article on hacks on converting dull bullet points into great-looking powerpoint slides.

-Or simply head over to SlideUpLift to download pre built professional PowerPoint templates.
-It will save you tons of time and your slides are guaranteed to look great.
-These templates are 100% editable, instantly downloadable and are specifically designed to meet professionals PowerPoint needs.
+Or simply head over to SlideUpLift to download pre-built professional PowerPoint templates.
+It will save you tons of time and your powerpoint slides are guaranteed to look great.
+These business presentation templates are 100% editable, instantly downloadable and are specifically designed to meet professionals’ PowerPoint needs.

-In nutshell, design of a business presentation should be appealing when presented, resonate with the audience, and reinforce the message of your content.
-So from now on for every PowerPoint slide of every presentation you make, always be crystal clear on The Who, The What and The Where of the presentation.
+In nutshell, the design of a business presentation should be appealing when presented, resonate with the target audience, and reinforce the message of your content.
+So from now on for every PowerPoint slide of every business presentation you make, always be crystal clear on The Who, The What and The Where of the presentation.
 These three checks will ensure that your presentation never fails to inspire.
-Each slide of your presentation will completely align with your Audience, Message and Environment and you will definitely leave the impact you want with your presentation.
+Each powerpoint slide of your business presentation will completely align with your Target Audience, Message, and Environment and you will definitely leave the impact you want with your presentation.

 Check out our library of Free PowerPoint templates which is weekly updated to serve the presentation needs of professionals.
 You will find out the simplicity and ease in downloading the editable template, filling it with your content and building world-class presentations in just a few clicks.